The Great American Baking Show: Celebrity Big Game (2025)

 The Great American Baking Show: Celebrity Big Game premiered on The Roku Channel on February 3, 2025, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Zach Cherry.
 The contestants were DK Metcalf, Amy Smart, Arik Armstead, Katie Nolan, and Tony Gonzalez.

 Season 8 (2025)

 The eighth season of the show premiered on The Roku Channel on April 11, 2025, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Zach Cherry.
 The eight contestants entering the tent are Parwana Ashari, Kim Goldfelder Clarke, Alma Dhuyvetter, Daniel Freiburger, Pablo Hurtado, Adela Mou, Chris Stefanski, and Elisa Veal.

 Celebrity Summer (2025)

 The Great American Baking Show: Celebrity Summer premiered on The Roku Channel on August 16, 2025, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Zach Cherry.
 The contestants were Jesse Tyler Ferguson, Yara Shahidi, June Diane Raphael, and Andrew Rannells.

+Celebrity Halloween (2025)

+The first installment of The Great American Baking Show: Celebrity Halloween premiered on The Roku Channel on October 2, 2025, with judges Paul Hollywood and Prue Leith joined by hosts Casey Wilson and Andrew Rannells.
+The contestants were Patton Oswalt, Rachel Dratch, Leslie Jones, and Adam Pally.